vle-forge/packages/vle.extension.decision/doc/decision.md

 ```
 In this case the activity prefers to start with 2 young farmers.

-If you want to mention a resource by Id, just add the Id to the
+If you want to mention a resource by Id, you can.
-categories of the resource.

-Example:
+Example of settings direct by ids:
 ```
-addResources("Bob", "Bob");
-addResources("Bill", "Bill");
-addResources("Phil", "Phil");
-addResources("farmworker", "Bob");
-addResources("farmworker", "Bill");
+        ...
+	parameter {
+           resources = "Bob + Bill | Bob + Phil";
+           ...
+	}
 ...
 ```
 ## Observing the the resource assigment during the simulation.